Infant visual development: Depth perception

 To perceive depth, infants as well as adults rely on several signals such as distances and kinetics.
 For instance, the fact that objects closer to the observer fill more space in our visual field than farther objects provides some cues into depth perception for infants.
 Evidence has shown that newborns' eyes do not work in the same fashion as older children or adults – mainly due to poor coordination of the eyes.
 Newborn's eyes move in the same direction only about half of the time.
 The strength of eye muscle control is positively correlated to achieve depth perception.
 Human eyes are formed in such a way that each eye reflects a stimulus at a slightly different angle thereby producing two images that are processed in the brain.
 These images provide the essential visual information regarding 3D features of the external world.
-Therefore, an infant's ability to control his eye movement and converge on one object is critical for developing depth perception.
+Therefore, an infant's ability to control their eye movement and converge on one object is critical for developing depth perception.